brodriguez8774/DjangoExample/readme.md

 * Example App 7:
     * An example of adding React (a JavaScript extension) on top of Django templating.
 See below for more info on React.

+* Example App 8:
+    * A copy of App 7, except using Vue.js instead of React.js.
+    * Created mostly for ease of mind to compare the two and be confident that we're choosing the correct one.

 ## React Notes